Asian shares fall ahead of US-China trade talks

 ENERGY:

-Benchmark crude oil gained 9 cents to $56.11 a barrel.
+Benchmark crude oil gained 19 cents to $56.21 a barrel.
 It rose 14 cents to settle at $56.02 a barrel Thursday.
-Brent crude oil, the international standard, fell 3 cents to $63.23 a barrel.
+Brent crude oil, the international standard, added 7 cents to $63.33 a barrel.

 CURRENCIES: